-Neck pain can result from muscle tension caused by stress and fatigue, and this tension often leads to headaches, migraines or other pain.
-In addition, muscle tension can put extra pressure on the joints of the neck which can irritate the spinal nerves supplying various body areas.
+Neck pain can result from muscle tension caused by stress and fatigue; this tension often leads to headaches, migraines or other pain.
+In addition, muscle tension can put extra pressure on the joints of the neck which can irritate the spinal nerves supplying various body areas such as your shoulders, arms and hands.

 In fact, this can give rise to:

-- ‘referred’ pain (the irritation of the nerve in one area can sometimes lead to pain, known as ‘referred’ pain, in other parts of the body)
+- ‘referred’ pain (the irritation of the nerve in one area can sometimes lead to pain in other parts of the body; this is known as ‘referred’ pain)

 - pins and needles,

-Chiropractic has been proved to be a more effective alternative to conventional remedies such as painkillers or visit to the hospital.
+Chiropractic has been proved to be an effective alternative to conventional remedies such as painkillers or visit to the hospital.

 Chiropractic care in such condition consists of: